 Originally approved June 1990 titled "Parental Leave of Absence"

-- The health and integrity of working physicians’ relationships with parents, children, and family are essential to the physicians’ well-being.
-The ability to respond to family needs promotes work satisfaction and career longevity which, in turn, contributes to higher quality patient care.
+- The personal health and integrity of physicians’ relationships with their family are essential to physicians’ personal and professional well-being.
+The ability to respond to personal, medical, and family needs promotes work satisfaction and career longevity, which also contributes to higher quality patient care.

-- Emergency physician groups, employers, and emergency medicine residency programs should have written policies that support family leaves of absence.
-These policies should take into consideration what can be done to support the individual financially, if needed, during the leave of absence.
-These policies should apply to personal serious physical and mental illness, both parents for the birth or adoption of a child, the care of a seriously ill family member, and situations involving the safety or cohesion of the family.
+- Emergency medicine physician groups, employers, and residency programs should have written policies that support family, medical, and personal leaves of absence.
+These policies should apply to personal physical and mental illness, parental leave for the birth or adoption of a child, the care of an ill family member, and situations involving the safety or cohesion of the family.

-- Flexible work schedules for parents before and after welcoming a new child should be made available whenever possible without disrupting the availability of patient care.
+- Flexible work schedules for parents before and after welcoming a new child should be made available whenever possible.